tomekstefaniak/tomekstefaniak/README.md

 ## Jeśli to czytasz już jesteś ugotowany 🤯
-Pozdrawiam Wojciecha Typera, bo wiem że właśnie wszedłeś na mój profil.
+Pozdrawiam Cię Wojciechu Typerze, bo wiem że właśnie wszedłeś na mój profil.

 <!--
 **tomekstefaniak/tomekstefaniak** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.